Solidarity to achieve stability: Benchmark analysis

-It can be checked that this sharing rule does not satisfy \textit{solidarity}; in particular, it is not consistent.
-However, it never generates rings and, therefore, it induces stability.
-To see this, note that the sharing rule imposes equal sharing for each coalition $C\neq N$.
-Thus, the common ranking property is satisfied by all coalitions but coalition $N$.
-Then, adding coalition $N$ to the preference profile cannot generate a ring (as this would require at least three coalitions).
+It can be checked that this rule does not satisfy \textit{solidarity}; in particular, it is not consistent.
+However, it never generates rings and, therefore, it induces coalition formation problems with a non-empty core.
+To see this, note that the rule imposes equal sharing for each coalition $C \neq N$.
+Thus, all agents agree on the ranking of all subcoalitions of $N$.
+Then, the common ranking property restricted to all subcoalitions of $N$ is satisfied.
+Finally, it can be easily checked that, under this rule, bringing coalition $N$ into the picture does not generate any ring.

 We illustrate this rule for a particular specification.
 Let $N=\{1,2,3\}$, $k=6$, and the distribution of endowments be defined as follows: